Our people

 sonakshi@ivar.org.uk

-Previous Experience: She is an action researcher with experience of enabling better livelihoods for different rural communities in India.
+Previous work: Sonakshi has experience of enabling better livelihoods for different rural communities in India.
 She has experience of working with national and international donor agencies in India including International Fund for Agricultural Development (IFAD), Ford Foundation, and World Bank.

-Other interests: Sonakshi is she is passionate about contributing towards making people’s lives better through action research.
-Outside of work, she can be found in the kitchen experimenting with new cuisines.
+Other interests: Sonakshi is passionate about making people’s lives better and can also be found in experimenting with new cuisines.

 Houda Davis